 What does asking for help look like for you?
 Maybe asking for help comes in the form of getting a counselor to help you sort through your thoughts and feelings.
 Maybe it means asking someone to take care of your children so that you can focus on your needs a few times a week.
 Or asking a delivery company to do your grocery shopping for you.
 What bold, new ways can you ask for help from your tribe?

-For me, it means I’ve asked my husband to watch our kids on the weekend so that I can simply sleep more—whether that means sleeping in or taking a nap in the afternoon.
+For me, it means I’ve asked my husband to watch our kids on the weekend so that I can sleep more—whether that means sleeping in or taking a nap in the afternoon.
 And if he needs extra sleep, I reciprocate and give him space for extra sleep.
-It means I have someone watching my kids while my husband is at work (he’s essential) and I’m writing.
+It means I have someone watching my kids while my husband is at work (he’s essential), and I’m writing.
 The act of picking up the phone and asking people who can lend a hand has been instrumental in supporting me, my family, and getting enough sleep.

 Exercise With An Online Community

 Research shows that when you work out, you actually gain more energy and feel less tired!
 I used to go to the gym several times each week.
-Working out on a stationary bike, jogging on the treadmill, or taking a class at the gym was an excellent way for me to burn off stress and release those feel-good endorphins.
+Working out on a stationary bike, jogging on the treadmill, or taking a gym class was an excellent way for me to burn off stress and release those feel-good endorphins.
 Sometimes I worked out with one of my girlfriends or my husband.
 Or, I made friends with people in my gym classes.
-Going to the gym was good for my physical health and also allowed me to be socially connected to others.
+Going to the gym was good for my physical health and allowed me to be socially connected to others.

 Like many other tired moms, when the stay-at-home orders began, I was at a loss for what to do.
 I used to use the childcare at the gym whenever I’d workout.
 Now, I was home all the time with two toddlers and unsure of how I’d exercise at all.
 What I found was a wonderful online community for fitness workouts.

 A California fitness trainer, whom I follow on Instagram, began offering free online classes a couple of times per week.
-She has now built a following for her online classes and I signed up to take them a couple of times a week.
+She has now built a following for her online classes, and I signed up to take them a couple of times a week.
 They are short 30-45 minute workouts that focus on bodyweight workouts, which means you use your body to build and tone muscle.
 She also incorporates some HIIT workouts so that cardio is a part of the exercise routine.
 This is an easy way for any tired mom to incorporate that much-needed workout into her at-home routine!

 There are many free, online workout communities right now.
-Some require that you pay a monthly subscription, similar to if you were paying for a gym subscription.
+Some require that you pay a monthly subscription, similar to paying for a gym subscription.
 You can also find local classes from your local gyms, barre, and yoga studios.
 There are also online programs that offer accountability and mental health meetings in addition to a gym workout, offering a holistic approach to helping you maintain a healthy routine all week.
 Do a quick google search and sign up for one today!

 Hang in there, tired moms!

 Moms are tired.
 So tired.
 We are burnt out.
-We have the weight of the world on our shoulders now more than ever.
+We carry the weight of the world on our shoulders now more than ever.
 But there are these, and other, things you can do to incorporate more balance in your life.
 Things that are beyond self-care, although it is still nice to indulge in that, too!